 One of the side-effects of chemo is neuropathy, a nerve disorder that causes tingling and pain and since I was experiencing this in my toes, one of the nurses booked me in for a Reiki session at Willow Wood.
 Pat, the therapist, was fantastic, so caring.
 She gave me a leaflet about the START Clinic in the Day Services unit at Willow Wood and I decided to refer myself and came along for an assessment.

-I started coming the the support group in April and I’m still coming now seven months on.
+I started coming the the support group in April 2018 and I’m still coming now.
 It helps so much to hear other people’s stories, everyone is so positive that you can really take inspiration from them.
 In addition, I had four sessions of complementary therapy which was wonderful, just so relaxing.
 Brid, the physiotherapist at Willow Wood gave me four sessions in the hydrotherapy pool, which really helped and I had a full Spa Day – that’s a real treat.
 The pool is covered in fairy lights, you’re snuggled up in a lovely fluffy white bathrobe, there’s afternoon tea, complementary therapy treatments and a makeover or manicure.
 It’s really amazing, you feel so special.
+Recently, I've started counselling sessions, which give me such huge emotional support, not just with the cancer trauma.
+The sessions are helping me deal with a past bereavement.
+I thought I'd come to terms and moved on, but the counsellor is just so amazing.

 I brought my mum down to Willow Wood for the Butterfly Memory Release, I wanted her to see just how lovely it is, and how special the atmosphere is.